jillian-moore/earth-361-final-project/README.md

 #### Sub-folders/directories
 -   [data/](./data/): contains all data for this project, including the raw CSV files and processed datasets
 -   [figures/](./figures/): contains all plots and visualizations used in the analysis and final report
--   [latex/](./latex/): contains all LaTeX source files, tables, and figure references for the final write-up
 -   [results/](./results/): contains exported model outputs, evaluation metrics, and LaTeX-ready tables

 #### Scripts